Steps to staying safe and making a wise purchase,

-How to Buy a Car For Sale Privately
+How to Buy a Car for Sale Privately

 Find out about the car

 Take your time to find out what you can about the car by inspecting it thoroughly.
-Carry out all of the checks I’ve listed in my car buying guide, one by one.
+Carry out the checks listed in my car buying guide, one by one.

 If the keeper’s registration details do NOT match the location where you are viewing the car it’s time to ask some questions.